GlassTurtle/def-Task2_RobotSpareBin_Orders/README.md

 # Template: Python - Minimal

-Still needs to fix final bug of unclearing zip file.
+Still needs to fix final bug of unclearing zip file. - done.

 This template leverages the new Python open-source structure [robo](https://github.com/robocorp/robo), the [libraries](https://github.com/robocorp/robo#libraries) from to same project as well.
 The full power of [rpaframework](https://github.com/robocorp/rpaframework) is also available for you on Python as a backup while we implement new Python libraries.